kennygrant/bestiary/errors.md

 [Errors](https://blog.golang.org/error-handling-and-go) and [logging](https://golang.org/pkg/log/) are one area of Go which does perhaps does deserve the label of simplistic rather than simple.
 The log package has no levels or interfaces, it simply prints to standard error by default.
 For many applications, this is enough.

+## Either log or return an error

+If you're logging an error, you've decided it's not important enough to handle.
+If you're returning an error \(usually with annotation\), you want the caller to handle it \(which might include logging or reporting it to the user\).

 ## Don't use log.Fatalf or log.Panic

 For the same reasons, don't use log.Fatalf or log.Panic except in tests or short programs, because they will halt your program without cleanup.
 Better to explicitly call os.Exit if required, but in almost all cases you can recover gracefully.